Quick start

 When should I use the Concrete Mesh Calculator?

-Use it when your task matches one of these common needs: Estimate mesh sheets for a slab or patio.
-Compare sheet sizes and overlap allowances.
-It works best when you already know the values, dates, units, or settings the page asks for.
+Use it when your task matches one of these common needs: Estimate welded wire mesh sheets for a slab, patio, or pad.
+Compare 10 x 5 ft sheets with a cut section from a roll.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Concrete Mesh Calculator doing with my inputs?

-In plain language: The calculator finds slab area, reduces sheet coverage by overlap, adds waste, divides adjusted area by effective sheet area, and rounds up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Slab area = length x width.
+Effective sheet area = (sheet length - overlap) x (sheet width - overlap).
+Adjusted area = slab area x (1 + waste percent / 100).
+Sheets = adjusted area / effective sheet area, rounded up.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Concrete Mesh Calculator inputs mean?

-Slab length and width: the rectangular slab area to cover.
-Sheet size: the length and width of one mesh sheet or roll section.
-Overlap: the amount sheets overlap, reducing usable coverage.
-Waste percent: extra mesh for trimming, edge cuts, overlaps, and mistakes.
+Slab length and width: the rectangular concrete area you want the mesh to cover.
+Sheet size: the length and width of one mesh sheet or one cut section from a roll.
+Overlap: the strip shared by two sheets; it reduces the new area each sheet covers.
+Waste percent: extra mesh for edge cuts, trimmed pieces, layout changes, and damaged sheets.

 How should I read the Concrete Mesh Calculator answer?